Ingrid Cole

 Ingrid Cole is an American actor with the American Musical Theatre.

+Career

 In 2010 and 2012, she was honored with the Suzi Bass Award for Best Leading Actress in a Musical for A Catered Affair at the Aurora Theatre, and for her portrayal of Rose in Gypsy with the Atlanta Lyric Theatre.
 She has toured the U.S. extensively with Menopause The Musical.